bharathjg/BTechProject-AttendanceSystem/README.md

 These files were salvaged from an older repository that is no longer maintained.

+CUrrently, this repository contains:
+The classifier
-As of February 7th, 2024 this repository contains the classifier and the pickle file obtained after encoding.
+The pickle file obtained after encoding
+The full notebook used to generate encodings and mark attendance.